lukmuk/em-stuff/TVIPS_reader_GMS/readme.md

 You can find the path to the relevant miniconda enviroment in GMS under "File --> Global info... --> Scripting --> Python version".
 Open an Anaconda prompt terminal and activate the enviroment, e.g. something like "conda activate C:\ProgramData\Miniconda3\envs\GMS_VENV_PYTHON".
 Then run "pip install tifffile" to install the package.

 ## Notes:
-For older versions you can use this DM script to load single images: https://stackoverflow.com/questions/58892185/how-to-import-tif-calibration-from-tvips-camera-into-dm
+For older versions of GMS/DM without implemented Python enviroment you can use this DM script to load single images: https://stackoverflow.com/questions/58892185/how-to-import-tif-calibration-from-tvips-camera-into-dm